roccojhu/neural_regression_discontinuity/README.md

 # Neural Regression Discontinuity (NeRD)
-This repository houses Neural Regression Discontinuity (NeRD), a framework for performing Regression Discontinuity estimation, a quasi-experimental method for causal inference in time-series, using Convolutional Long Short-Term Memory Networks.
+Neural Regression Discontinuity (NeRD) is a framework for performing Regression Discontinuity estimation, a quasi-experimental method for causal inference in time-series, using Convolutional Long Short-Term Memory Networks.

 This work builds off "From Econometrics, With Love: Causes and Counterfactuals for Machine Learning", presented at the SAP Conference for Machine Learning (CML) 2020, St. Leon Rot.